aionescu/talks/2024-01-05-wasm-hs/slides/Slides.md

 ### **Representing instructions**

-To represent them in Haskell, we can use a GADT:
+We can use a GADT:

 ```haskell
 {-# LANGUAGE GADTs #-}